 3. Get a Professional Home Appraisal

-The most accurate way to find out your home’s value is to hire a professional home appraiser.
+The most accurate way to find out your home’s value is to hire a professional home appraiser in Charlotte.
 Buyers usually have to hire appraisers to satisfy their lender’s requirement that the home is worth what they are paying for it.
 However, anyone can hire an appraiser independently to find out their property value.

 Appraisers do a visual inspection, look at market conditions in the area, and other details about the property including comparable properties and gather information on sales, vacancies, prices, depreciation, and other relevant factors.
 From an appraiser prepares a detailed report on how they reached this value.

 Real Estate Professionals, both agents and investors, will be able to give you a good idea of your home’s worth.
 When you hire a real estate agent they will run a comparative market analysis on your house to see how other homes in the area stack up.
 Be careful about engaging with real estate agents, however, once you sign a contract you are legally obligated to work with them – even if you change your mind.
 Before committing to the traditional sales process of staging, repairing and marketing your property – take a look at the cost of the repairs and your estimated closing costs, which could be over 10% of the sale price.